grantmacken/glider/README.md

 The podx pod has the following volume mounts:

 The container named **xq** has these volume mounts
- - **xqerl-database** volume: holds '[XDM](https://www.w3.org/TR/xpath-datamodel-31/) data items' and 'link items' in the xqerl database
+ - The **xqerl-database** volume holds '[XDM](https://www.w3.org/TR/xpath-datamodel-31/) data items' and 'link items' in the xqerl database
  - The **xqerl-code** volume holds user main and library XQuery modules which are compiled into beam files
  - The **static-assets** volume holds binary and unparsed text files in the container filesystem.